novrizal-adpro2024/advprog-modul6/README.md

 This happens because the current server is single-threaded (processes requests sequentially).
 It means that it won't process the second request until the first one is completed.
 If many users try to access it, it will become worse.

+---

+### [COMMIT 5]

+**5. Try to understand how the ThreadPool works!**

+A ThreadPool is a collection of spawned threads designed to handle tasks.
+To mitigate the risk of Denial-of-Service attacks, we have to set limit on the ThreadPool.
+ThreadPool enables concurrent processing of connections, thus enhancing the server throughput.
+By executing connections asynchronously, the ThreadPool ensures that multiple requests can be processed simultaneously.
+This prevents server overload by limiting the number of threads to a maximum of 4, ensuring efficient resource utilization.
+Even when a request triggers `/sleep`, other requests continue to receive prompt responses.